Spoiler alert: This post is boring (but may be useful to some people).

 The Chicago Municipal Code is a one- to three-volume book that provides a subject arrangement of Chicago ordinances of a general and permanent nature.
 It is essentially an encyclopedia of Chicago law.

 People are interested in the historical codes for reasons legal, practical and historical.
 For example, I can find out why my two-flat has a stone foundation and why the second story is larger than the first.
 Both were required by code in 1908.
 The first floor had to be three bricks thick, and the second only two bricks thick.
 Another popular question: “When did cross dressing become illegal, and when was it legalized?”
-Answer: 1856 and 1978.
+Answer: the ban appeared in the Municipal Code by 1851, and it was repealed in 1978.

 The current Chicago Municipal Code is online, and we have paper copies at the library.
 It gets updated every six months or so.
 It also gets a major rearrangement and renumbering every 10 to 60 years.
 CPL’s Municipal Reference Collection has almost all of the versions starting with the first from 1837.
 We can use the Journal of the Proceedings of the City Council to help reconstruct the code for dates between published codes.